pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 # SecureX JSON workflows parser

-This tools is a JSON parser that is dedicated to SecureX Workflow JSON files.
+This tool is a JSON parser for SecureX Workflow files.

-It gives a Visual Tree representation view of SecureX workflows that help you to easily understand their structure and how they work.
+It translates SecureX Workflow JSON files into a clickable Tree view representation that help you to easily understand their structure and how they work.

-All workflow content are represented, with python scripts as well.
+All workflow contents are represented in the Tree View.
+Even descriptions and python scripts that can be displayed by clicking on dedicated links.

+The main reason why I wrote this tool was for helping me to easily create worflow documentations based on the instruction [available here](https://ciscosecurity.github.io/sxo-05-security-workflows/content-quality/documentation-template).
+In order to publish clean Workflows and documentations.

+If you have a look to the documentation template you will see all the key information that are expected.
+Targets, input variables / output variables, subworkflow dependancies...

+After having creating a new worklow, the next steps are to clean it up, optimizing it, secure it, Minimize workflow dependancies...

+Identify if we didn't let into it some credentials.
+Check variable and their scopes, list all the targets and their details.
+If we put correctly comments and descriptions. etc..etc..
+Which

+All this tasks can be done into the workflow editor but personnaly a think the workflow editor is not very user freindly for this.
+I wanted something that help me to go very fast.
+Tree View is probably one of the strongest tool for acheiving such goals.

-The tool aims to help you to easily clean, optimize, secure the workflows you might create.
-In a more easier way than the Workflow editor allows.
+So this tool aims to help you to easily clean, optimize, secure the workflows you might create.
+In a more easier way than the Workflow editor allows you to do.

+In a second hand, the tool help as well to understand how an existing workflow works and do some reverse engineering on it.

 ## Dependancies